nlekkerman/lock_crackers/README.md

 - Correct Position Validation Message
-Feedback provided when some revealed numbers are in the correct position but not yet revealed.
+This message indicates that some numbers guessed in previous attempts are correct but not placed in the correct position in the current guess.
 ![Correct Position Validation](features/correct_position_validation.jpg)